-The SL2 is a dual personality device.
+The SL3 is a dual personality device.
 When using Serato Scratch Live, proprietary Serato Audio Research drivers are used in place of Rane ASIO (Windows) and Core Audio (Mac) drivers.
 The included Rane drivers are used when Scratch Live is not running.

-Rane ASIO and Core Audio drivers allow the SL2 to act as a 4-in 4-out external USB sound card for use with multiple third-party software applications that support Core Audio or ASIO.
+Rane ASIO and Core Audio drivers allow the SL3 to act as a 6-playback and 6-record external USB sound card for use with multiple third-party software applications supporting Core Audio or ASIO.
 ASIO and Core Audio drivers are multi-client, meaning they allow multiple applications on a computer to share the device at the same time.
 ASIO and Core Audio drivers are not available on a machine when Scratch Live is running.

 The ASIO and Core Audio drivers are included in the Scratch Live installer as an option.
-See the instructions in "Installing Scratch Live" on page 8.
+The option to install them is checked by default.